 Luteal phase: everything you need to know about this period of the menstrual cycle

-The luteal phase is the period of the menstrual cycle that occurs after ovulation and just before menstruation.
-What should you know about this phase?
+The luteal phase is the period of the menstrual cycle after ovulation and just before menstruation.
+What do you need to know about this phase?
 We tell you everything in this article!

 - What is the luteal phase?

-- Focus on the corpus luteum: key element of pregnancy
+- Focus on the corpus luteum: key to pregnancy

 - What are the symptoms of the luteal phase on the female body?

-- How do you calculate when the luteal phase begins?
+- How do you calculate the onset of the luteal phase?

-- What factors can change the length of the luteal phase?
+- What factors affect the length of the luteal phase?

 - Can I get pregnant during the luteal phase?